X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA11manualtexturecreation.md

 ```

 1. The first line creates an array, capable of storing Colors.
 We initialize it so it can store one color for each pixel on our screen.
-2. Next, we scroll though each combination of X and Y coordinates, covering each pixel of our screen.
+2. Next, we scroll through each combination of X and Y coordinates, covering each pixel of our screen.
 For each pixel, we check whether it is above or below the terrain slope.
 If it is below the terrain (this means the Y coordinate is larger than the Y coordinate stored in the terrainContour array), we store the green color in our foregroundColors array.
-If the pixel is above the terrain, we store Transparant as color, meaning that the underling color (our background image) will remain visible at those pixels.
+If the pixel is above the terrain, we store Transparant as color, meaning that the underlying color (our background image) will remain visible at those pixels.
 3. At the end of the method, we have an array of colors, but we still need to create a texture out of them.

 ## Creating a texture manually